HomeHolidaysCorsica Holidays: Well of Corse!

 Home » Travel Blog » Holidays » Corsica, France

+If you’re dreaming of sun-soaked Corsica holidays filled with charm, culture, and crystal-clear seas, this post is for you.
 It was back in late 1997, way before mobile phones and travel blogs when my boss announced that he was looking for someone to head out to the island of Corsica (La Corse) to set up a new company base in the south of this little-known Mediterranean island.

 For some years the company “Holiday Options” had chartered aircraft to the northern airports of Bastia and Calvi while utilising scheduled British Airways services into Corsica’s west coast capital of Ajaccio.
 However, they had never invested in a flight program to the tiny airport of Figari at the bottom of this French but fiercely independent “Ile de Beaute”.